Bettapro/Solar-Tracer-Blynk-V3/docs/sw_getting_started_ha.md

-# SW getting started HomeAssistant
+# SW getting started Home Assistant

 *!You must have a working mqtt broker and also the mqtt integration in you home assistant integration!*